pajapro/Reminders-Backend/README.md

 # 🔔 Reminders-Backend
 The goal of this personal learning project is to develop simplified [Reminders app](https://support.apple.com/en-us/HT205890)  on web.
 The application is written in [Swift 3.0](https://swift.org/blog/swift-3-0-released/) and is based on [Vapor](https://vapor.codes/) Swift web framework.

 > Use Reminders for projects, groceries, and anything else that you want to keep track of.
 You can set when and where you want to be reminded.
-You can also remind yourself to get back to something you’re doing in another app.

 [source](https://support.apple.com/en-us/HT205890)